The Royal Parks

 Importantly, the Green Futures project is linked to the school curriculum and includes hands-on STEM learning days in the parks.
 There are practical citizen science lessons which teach participants about biodiversity and the climate emergency, as well as helping them develop team and leadership skills.
 Pupils get to meet experts in the field and learn about careers in the nature heritage sector.

-Older students will have the opportunity to join a Green Leaders programme, helping plan and deliver conservation days for the younger participants.
-In the second year of the programme, the previous year’s leaders will be invited to return in an advisory role and form a new youth forum, offering valuable experience to those interested in a conservation career.
+Older students have the opportunity to join a Green Leaders programme, helping plan and deliver conservation days for the younger participants.

 “At The Royal Parks we believe that everyone should have access to information, education and learning opportunities about nature, wellbeing and heritage.
 The Green Futures project will help support groups of young people in some of London’s most deprived areas to understand the importance of the natural environment, to learn together and build knowledge and skills.
 We know that the pandemic has exacerbated difficulties faced by so many young people across London and we believe that, with the Kusuma Trust’s support, this programme can help make a real difference.”